Mature Masculine

 Signs of the Doormat shadow:

-• You avoid hard conversations, hoping problems will resolve themselves.
+• We avoid hard conversations, hoping problems will resolve themselves.

-• You let others cross your boundaries rather than face conflict.
+• We let others cross boundaries rather than face conflict.

-• You build resentment because you never address what bothers you.
+• We build resentment because we never address what bothers us.

-The Doormat tells himself he's being loving or diplomatic, but underneath is fear of conflict, rejection, or his own anger.
+The Doormat tells himself he's being loving, but underneath lies fear of conflict, rejection, or his own anger.

 Near Enemies of Confrontation